The Grand Escape Plan

 Normally, a house has at least two exit doors; this is a good start.
 However, if this is not the case, the window can be used to escape the building.

 Fires are unpredictable.
 They can start at any point in the house and spread quickly, and at some point or situation can block your escape.
 Therefore, consider all exit routes.
 Take note, your windows can be a backup escape.
 Try to open each one and always keep spare keys close by or any heavy object that can be used to smash the glass.

 Who in your family needs assistance in escaping your house?
 Do you have younger siblings that need to be attended to?
 Grandparents?
 Pets?
 Some family members may not be able to escape on their own; have someone in charge to assist them.
 Be sure that everyone is aware of their responsibilities so everyone can safely escape.

 STEP 2-3: Decide on a muster point

 When you have safely escaped the building, do you know where to meet the others?
 Choose a safe and accessible meeting place outside your house where everyone may gather.
-It should be far away from the fire, heat and smoke, but near enough for everyone to reach.
-Once you've arrived in the muster point, immediately call emergency response team or the local fire station.
+It should be far away from the fire, heat, and smoke, but near enough for everyone to reach.
+Once you've arrived at the muster point, immediately call the emergency response team or the local fire station.